Optional Practical Training (OPT)

 - Upon review of your submission and approval by an ISSS advisor, you will receive an email confirmation to sign up and attend an OPT Exit Workshop.
 These workshops are offered multiple times a week.
-Do not register for an OPT Exit Workshop in iTerp before receiving the email from an ISSS advisor that your I-20 has been completed.
+Do not register for an OPT Exit Workshop in iTerp before receiving the email from an ISSS advisor that your OPT I-20 has been approved.

 Note: Keep in mind your OPT application must be received by USCIS within 30 days of the OPT I-20 creation.

 - Prepare all remaining materials for the Application Packet and have them ready during the OPT Exit Workshop.
 At this workshop, you will receive the newly issued OPT I-20 and review the application packet together with an ISSS advisor and review required information about your responsibilities on OPT.